MTU-SSE/HUD_2023-2024/how_to_use_doxygen.md

 https://www.doxygen.nl/download.html

 This documentation can then either be hosted on a website, or read locally.
-All modern browsers are able to read html files, so if you put the full file path to the docs/html/index.html file into your browsers search bar than it should show you the documentation page.
+All modern browsers are able to read html files, so if you put the full file path to the 'docs/html/index.html' file into your browser's search bar than it should show you the documentation page.

 Whenever a change is made to the code, updating the documentation is as simple as navigating to the correct folder in the command line, and then running the